St. George Greek Orthodox Church

 Sponsor A Day Program:

 One way to help the church is through our “Sponsor A Day” program.
 We encourage our parishioners to select a day that has special meaning to them like a birthday, feast day, anniversary or a memorial and make a suggested donation of $250.
-We would like to thank the Daughters of Penelope Kronos #188 for sponsoring May 3rd, Holy Good Friday & the Myrofores (Myrrh-Bearing Women).
-For more information about the program, please speak to one of our Parish Council members, Ministry Leaders or call the church office.
+We would like to thank Angeliki Antoniou for sponsoring November 9th, the Feast Day of St. Nectarios in memory of her husband Antonis Antoniou.
+For more information about the program, please speak to one of our Parish Council members or call the church office.

 Stewardship Report:

-We have launched the 2024 Annual Giving Stewardship Program and we invite all those who have offered an annual gift in the past to try and maintain or even increase their contribution this year.
+We invite you and your family to participate in our spiritual, outreach, social and youth ministries.
 For those that have never given an annual gift, we need your help.
 Our community has nearly $40K in monthly expenses and the annual stewardship is the primary program that raises funds for us to meet our obligations.
 You can make a difference today with your participation.
-Please visit our website at www.stgeorgeclifton.org to make a gift or pledge.
-Our community is our common spiritual home, we owe it to God, our founding families, ourselves, our children and their children to sustain, maintain and grow it.
 We understand that philanthropy is something very personal.
 Each person is invited to give according to their ability.
 If you are able, please consider joining one of the following giving levels this year: ($5,000 or more – Grand Benefactors, $2500 – $4,999 – Benefactors, $1,200 – $2,499 – House of Stewards, $800 – $1,199 – Patrons).
 Of course, whatever you decide to give please know that you have our utmost gratitude and appreciation, and please know our Church is here to serve your each and every need.
 The important thing to keep in mind is that we need everyone to do something.
+Sincere thanks to those who have already made their Stewardship Commitment for 2024!

 BACK TO TOP